fleschutz/LSS/README.md

 * **732** = ?
 * **921** = ?
 * **975** = ?

-Want to get famous?
+* NOTE: Want to get famous?
 Just solve one of these numbers.
 May the force be with you 🖖

 📧 Feedback